Seven Aspects of Reading

 How do we make sure pupils make progress?

--Clarifying: understanding and explaining what we have read including new vocabulary
+-Vocabulary: understanding and explaining what we have read including new vocabulary

 -Retrieval: using and finding evidence in the text.

--Summarising and sequencing: identifying the main points of the text by recapping prior reading, scanning and using key words.
+-KS1 Sequencing/ KS2 Summarising: identifying the main points of the text by recapping prior reading, scanning and using key words.

 -Predicting: Using the knowledge of what we have read to make predictions about forthcoming events or actions in a story